 Medicare is what is called a “secondary payer.”
 That means that if any other insurance is supposed to cover a medical bill, then Medicare does not have to cover it.
+If it is covered a portion may be set aside for future expenses.
+This is a Medicare Set Aside (MSA.)
 Since workers’ compensation covers work injuries, they are the “primary payer” for medical care for the injuries that occur at work.
 Most workers are not covered by Medicare, although some are.
 If you are covered by Medicare and injured at work your doctors should be billing the workers’ compensation insurance and not Medicare.

 If Medicare does pay some bills for treatment that is found to be “industrial” (a work injury), then Medicare will be entitled to be reimbursed by the workers’ compensation insurance company.
 You need to keep your attorney informed about any doctors you see who are billing Medicare.

 Workers’ compensation insurance is required to pay for medical care for your industrial injuries as long as you need that care, sometimes for life.
 So, even if you are not on Medicare when you are injured, you may become eligible for Medicare sometime later, when the workers’ compensation insurance is still responsible for medical care to some part or parts of your body.
 If you settle your case by Stipulation and Award, which keeps your right to medical care open, then the workers’ compensation insurance will always be responsible for medical care to your work injured body parts.
 In that case, you would use your Medicare for all medical treatment except that treatment for which workers’ compensation was responsible.

 Compromise and Release